samsara-ku/unist_software_engineering/README.md

 ## 1. Project description
 ### Workflow

-Initially, we created a git repository for this milestone.
-For multiple people to write code at the same time, we decided to use the Issue, branch, and Pull Request of git.
-First, we raised the Issue of what to develop, and write code on their own branch, than posted Pull Requests to repository before merge it.
-After that, the other team members suggested problems and errors of code and refactored it.
-In this process, we tested the codes using test cases.
+The way of using github is same as milestone1. we make issues and branches of some topics and Pull Requests to repository before merge it.
+We seperate the project to two teams;team1 for algorithm of part1 & part2 and team2 for unit test.
+After making the algorithm of part1 and part2, team2 reviews that and edit to proper way.
+Then, team2 makes unit test and team1 write input error handling and README.md file. each teams reviews other teams' outcomes.

 ### Project file tree
 ```